Seeress (Germanic): Modern influence

 The concept of the Germanic seeress has had influence in a variety of areas of popular culture.
 For example, in 1965, the Icelandic scholar Sigurður Nordal coined the Icelandic language term for computer—tölva— by blending the words tala (number) and völva.

 The seeress Veleda has inspired a number of artworks, including German writer Friedrich de la Motte Fouqué's 1818 novel Welleda und Ganna, an 1844 marble statue by French sculptor Hippolyte Maindron, an illustration, Veleda, die Prophetin der Brukterer, by K. Sigrist, and Polish-American composer Eduard Sobolewski's 1836 opera Velleda.

 Practitioners of Germanic Heathenry, the modern revival of Germanic paganism, seek to revive the concept of the Germanic seeress.
+Sects of American Heathenism have arisen recently, drawing upon the teachings of Germanic seeresses and applying these more masculine notions to traditional American home life.

+The asteroid 131 Vala is named for the ancient Norse vǫlva.

+A version of a rare male seer can be seen depicted by Willem Dafoe in the film The Northman.

+In the 2024 video game Senua's Saga: Hellblade II, the protagonist Senua, who suffers from psychosis, is called a seiðkona by Fargrímr upon arrival in his camp due to her visions and ability to hear voices such as those of the Hiddenfolk.